mjbots/moteus/docs/reference.md

 For the former, it is often necessary to add copious amounts of additional flux in addition to the rosin core inside many solders.
 For the latter, a high power soldering iron, with a fat tip, and what seems like a long time may be necessary.
 The temperature is definitely insufficient if solder touched to any part of the via or wire does not melt and wick instantly.
 Usually a small amount of solder is placed between the tip and wire to act as a heat transfer agent.
 Then the iron rests on the via and wire for between 5-30s until it looks like the initial solder has wicked fully into the via.
 Then additional solder can be added until it forms a clean smooth fillet around the entire via wicking up to the wire.

-When complete, the back side of the hole can be examined, and if successful, solder will have wicked partially down out of the via onto the other side forming a clean, smooth fillet.
+When complete, the back side of the hole can be examined, and if successful, solder will have wicked partially down out of the via onto the other side forming a clean, smooth fillet there as well.

 A demonstration of this can be found in the following video: https://www.youtube.com/watch?v=mZ9w_TaWmjQ